lewie9021/appdriver/docs/api/element/getText.md

 #### Parameters

 1. `options` (`Object?`):
   - `options.recursive` (`Boolean?`): Determines whether to recursively retrieve the inner text.
 Often useful on Android when text is fragmented, but can be used to retrieve text from grouping elements such as list items.
+Defaults to false.

 #### Returns